 • Maximum family benefits will apply.

-There are several other situations and special circumstances associated with Social Security survivor’s benefits.
+Several other situations and special circumstances are associated with Social Security survivor’s benefits.
 I recommend that you spend some time on the Social Security website before your spouse’s death so that you will be able to grasp some of the more complicated aspects of these benefits.
 You may also want to enlist the help of a financial professional who is well-versed in the many nuances of Social Security planning.